-The international police co-operation operates on the basis of the police cooperation law and serves the purpose of security police, criminal police, pass entity, aliens' police and border control.

-The international police cooperation contains the international administrative assistance and the intervention of security agencies and their departments abroad as well as foreign security agencies and their departments in the federal territory.

-The international administrative assistance takes place between security agencies and security organisations.
+The international police co-operation operates on the basis of the police cooperation law and serves the purpose of security police, criminal police, travel documents unit, aliens' police and border control.
+The international police cooperation contains the international administrative assistance and the intervention of security agencies and their departments abroad as well as foreign security agencies and their departments on the federal territory.
+International administrative assistance involves security agencies and security organisations.